Are new referrals being accepted, and if so, how?

 Are Aris Clinic sites open for individual appointments and Intensive Outpatient Program (IOP) programming?

-Beginning Monday, March 16, our physical clinics closed, except to staff.
-However, we are continuing to provide care – individual appointments, family sessions, (IOP) programming and medication management – using telehealth services.
-Until further notice, no appointments will occur in person.
+We are continuing to provide care – individual appointments, family sessions and medication management – using both in-person and telehealth services.

 What is telehealth?

 It’s the practice of caring for patients remotely using video-conferencing tools.
 We are using the ZOOM platform, which is fully compliant with the HIPPA Privacy Rule.
 Your care provider will give you instructions for online access.

 How does video conferencing work for family or group therapy?

 Each participant in the session joins from his/her/their own device and participates in a voice and video conference.
 If they prefer, families can connect together from one device.
 Please join from a private area free of distractions.

 Can I skip video conferencing and just have a regular phone call with my provider?

 No. For a telehealth encounter to be valid, voice and video components are required.

 How do I contact my therapist or other care provider?